justinberi/CMU-16-745/optimalcontrol/intro.md

 Welcome the [Jupyter Book](https://jupyterbook.org/en/stable/intro.html) notes of the course [CMU-16-745](https://www.youtube.com/watch?v=6rUdAOCNXAU&list=PLZnJoM76RM6KugDT9sw5zhAmqKnGeoLRa&ab_channel=CMURoboticExplorationLab).

-This book was compiled and edited by Justin Beri.
-The majority of the book content and code was provdied by Prof. Zachary Manchester and Kevin Tracey through the [CMU Robotics Institute](https://www.ri.cmu.edu/).
+The majority of the book content and code is based on the work by Prof. Zachary Manchester and Kevin Tracey from the [CMU Robotics Institute](https://www.ri.cmu.edu/).

 You can [view the course lectures online](https://www.youtube.com/watch?v=6rUdAOCNXAU&list=PLZnJoM76RM6KugDT9sw5zhAmqKnGeoLRa&ab_channel=CMURoboticExplorationLab) and [download the original notes and resources](https://github.com/Optimal-Control-16-745) for free!